aeturrell/occupationcoder/README.rst

 Testing
 ~~~~~~~

-| The test matches to SOC are run on a file of example jobs, in this case job vacancies.
-| The code to run the test is
+To run the tests in your virtual environment, use

 .. code::

-    python -m occupationcoder.coder.coder occupationcoder/testvacancies/test_vacancies.csv
+    python -m unittest

-and the output is in the 'processed\_jobs.csv' file in the outputs/
+in the top level occupationcoder directory.
+Look in ``test_occupationcoder.py`` for what is run and examples of use.
+The output appears in the 'processed\_jobs.csv' file in the outputs/
 folder.

 Acknowledgements